Acute myeloid leukaemia (AML)

 Symptoms of AML

-Many of the symptoms are caused because leukaemia can stop your body making enough normal blood cells.
-Symptoms vary from person to person and on the blood cells affected.
+Many of the symptoms are caused because leukaemia can stop your body from making enough normal blood cells.
+Symptoms vary from person to person depending on the blood cells affected.
 Possible symptoms include:

-- Tiredness (fatigue), shortness of breath, weakness, headaches, pale skin, caused by fewer red blood cells (anaemia).
+- Tiredness (fatigue), shortness of breath, weakness, headaches, pale skin.
+This is caused by having fewer red blood cells (anaemia).

-- Recurrent infections or high temperatures/fever: Not enough healthy white blood cells.
+- Recurrent infections, high temperatures, fever.
+This is caused by not having enough healthy white blood cells.

-- Blood in your urine, gums or stools (poo), unexplained bruising, tiny red spots on your skin: Not enough platelets in the blood.
+- Blood in your urine, gums or stools (poo), unexplained bruising, tiny red spots on your skin.
+This is caused by not having enough platelets in the blood.

 - Serious bleeding.

-- Aching bones and joints: Too many abnormal cells in your bone marrow.
+- Aching bones and joints.
+This is caused by having too many abnormal cells in your bone marrow.

 - Lethargy, lack of energy.

-- Enlarged lymph glands in your neck, underarm, stomach or groin.
+- Enlarged lymph nodes in your neck, underarm, stomach or groin.

 - Sepsis - you may feel generally unwell, have a high or low temperature, or feel shivery.